 You should have some home buying questions and answers before you start your search.
 Buying a home in Kingston and the surrounding communities of Frontenac, Lennox, and Leeds often begins with research.
-Buyers compare neighbourhoods, review mortgage options, and study listings long before they step inside a property.
+Buyers compare neighbourhoods and review mortgage options.

 Below are twenty of the most common buying questions asked when purchasing a home in Kingston and the surrounding region.